 The goal for MCM 1 is to ensure that our employees, contractors, and visitors to our facilities are aware of the most prevalent pollutants and how our daily work activities can have an impact on reducing the pollutants that enter our waterbodies.
-To reach this goal, the County engages in a variety of educational activities.

-Figure 5-UC Dept of Environment Webpage
+To reach this goal, the Figure 5-UC Dept of Environment Webpage activities.